 Aspen Family Prosperity Innovation Community

 Ascend formally launched the Aspen Family Prosperity Innovation Community with support from the Robert Wood Johnson Foundation in early 2018 to bring together some of the brightest minds and dynamic leaders across multiple sectors to identify new and different ways to ensure families in America find opportunity and thrive.
-An accelerated second phase of Family Prosperity was announced in February 2020; new Family Prosperity Partners will be announced in July 2020.
+An accelerated second phase of Family Prosperity was announced in February 2020; new Family Prosperity Partners and Advisors will be announced in summer 2020.

 Each member of Family Prosperity represents a thoughtfully-selected expert, from communities to the national level, Fortune 500 executives to direct service providers, that can cross-pollinate innovations, promising practices, and important perspectives.
 The community will release a portfolio of strategies and solutions for family prosperity in 2020.